-To register a 3PB, the Provider Portal account administrator for the provider's office must invite the 3PB via the "Manage Users" function.
-Once the new 3PB user is selected to invite, the administrator will:
+To register a 3PB, the Provider Portal Account administrator for the Provider's office must invite the 3PB via the "Manage Users" function.
+Once the new 3PB user is selected to Invite, the administrator will:

-- Select "Biller" as the user role - Attest to the Third Party Biller contract and Business Associate Agreement (BAA) status - Once the invitation is submitted, the 3PB will receive an invitation via the email address provided
+- Select "Biller" as the user role - Attest to the Third Party Biller contract and BAA status - Once the invitation is submitted, the 3PB will receive an invitation via the email address provided.

-Please note the following: The 3PB has the ability to toggle between multiple Pay-To groups from the same state with one user ID, similar to the non-3PB Biller role.
+Please note the following: The 3PB have the ability to toggle between multiple Pay-To groups from the same state with one user ID, similar to the non-3PB Biller role.
 If they need access to another state's Pay-To group, they will need to create a separate User ID with a different email address.